 Students were supported financially to ensure they were fully equipped for success within the Academy, with funding for equipment, uniform and revision guides.

 Externally provided programmes

-Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.

-Programme Provider
+Programme Provider NTP Teaching Personnel